Skip to Main Content

 Appeal and Review of the Investigating Panel's Report

 Appeals are separated organizationally from inquiry and investigation.
-The person(s) accused of misconduct and the person(s) who submitted the complaint have five (5) working days to review the investigating panel's report and submit a written appeal to the Chairperson of the Faculty Affairs Committee (or designee).
-Appeals must be based on procedural irregularities, errors in application of the policy or definition of research/behavioral misconduct or bullying, or on findings of fact entirely unreasonable to make on the evidence.
+The person(s) accused of research misconduct and the person(s) who submitted the complaint have five (5) working days to review the investigating panel's report and submit a written appeal to the Chairperson of the Faculty Affairs Committee (or designee).
+Appeals must be based on procedural irregularities, errors in application of the policy or definition of research misconduct, or on findings of fact entirely unreasonable to make on the evidence.
 New evidence will only be considered on appeal in very rare instances, for example if that material evidence was unavailable to a party for some very significant reason.

 At the end of the five (5) working days, the Faculty Affairs Committee shall review the investigating panel's report and the appeal(s), if any.
 The Faculty Affairs Committee is responsible for: